andylee830914/live_translation/README.md

 ## Configuration

-1. Set the Azure Speech Service subscription key and region in the .env file:
+1. Set the Azure Speech Service subscription key and region in the `.env` file:

     ```bash
-    AZURE_SUBSCRIPTION_KEY=<your-subscription-key>
+    AZURE_SPEECH_KEY =<your-subscription-key>
-    AZURE_REGION=<your-region>
+    AZURE_SPEECH_REGION =<your-region>
     ```

-2. Set the target language for translation in the `main.py` file:
+2. Set the list of candidate languages and target languages for translation in the `main.py` file:
     > Please note that the target language should be one of the supported languages by the Azure Speech Service.
 You can find the list of supported languages [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support).

     Note: If you want to transcribe speech only, set the target language to `[]`.